xSplit/YoutubeBOT/README.md

 # YoutubeBOT
-Sources of old/unfinished youtube bot
+Sources of old/unfinished youtube bot, likes, search and comments are working